youknowone/ring/docs/quickstart.rst

 Check each backend you use and manually add related packages to `setup.py` or `requirements.txt`.

-If you are new to **Ring** and cache, :func:`ring.dict` doesn't require any dependency.
-Let's start with it.
-Moving from dict to another backend is easy.
+If you are new to **Ring** and cache, let's start with :func:`ring.dict`. it doesn't require any dependency.
+Changing dict to another backend is simple for later.

 First example